Nbk2938/emecus/rubi (pde)/Rubickscube7/README.md

-this program, with the hardwarare components of the robot, is the first that's able to successfully solve the real cube it runs also if there isn't any external devices
+This program, with the hardwarare components of the robot, is the first that's able to successfully solve the real cube it runs also if there isn't any external hardware.

 This processing program does the following:
 - creates a sketch with 3d graphics with the peasy library